A Sample from Book Four

 Not a real table.

 No one stood in the room but me.
 Nannie slept beside the wall, one hand beneath her cheek the way she had slept since she was young.
 Gray had come into her hair at the temples, though in darkness it looked almost as it had when I first knew her.
-The sound came again.
-Wood against floorboards.
-A chair striking once.
-Then water poured into a basin.

-I lay still until the room returned to itself: a beam settling in cold, wind at the corner of the house, a child breathing in the next room.
+I lay still until the room returned to itself: a beam settling in cold, wind at the corner of the house, Virena Grace breathing in the next room.
 Grace had coughed through the night, and Nannie had carried her into the little room beside ours so the older children could sleep.
 She was too young to remember much of me if memory was all I left behind.

 The pain under my ribs had lived there since before Christmas.
 First I called it strain.
 Then weather.
 Then old wounds.
 A man can give many names to a thing before he lets it speak honestly.

-I sat up slowly.
 Near the door stood the crook, not hidden, not honored, simply there.
 The ash wood had darkened where hands had worn it smooth.
 I could make out the long groove cut into the shaft even in the low winter dark.
 The thing had stood in too many rooms beside too many beds where men waited for what would not mend.

 On the chest beneath the window lay several of Rachel’s loose papers tied in cloth.
 I had moved them from room to room since her death without deciding whether they belonged among living things.
 Each time I found another excuse.
-Poor light.
-Fatigue.
-Work needing done.
-The truth was simpler.
-I did not want another thing asking to be carried.

 I crossed to the hearth and stirred the ash until one coal glowed red beneath it.
 The flame took slowly.

 That was when Nannie spoke.
+“You’re up early.”

 “I heard something.”